pavarnos/yadbal/README.md

 ## Test Utilities

-Use a `FakeDatabaseConnection` to check that expected SQL queries and parameters are passed through to the database.
-This can still allow room for bugs because it does not check that your declared schema matches the queries.
+Use a `FakeDatabaseConnection` to check that expected SQL queries and parameters are passed through to the lowest database layer without actually touching a real database.
+They are good for unit tests, but can still allow room for bugs because it does not check that your declared schema matches the queries.
+So you still want to do end to end tests.

-Use a `MemoryDatabaseConnection`.
+Use a `MemoryDatabaseConnection` for end to end tests.
 Build the tables first with `$repository->getSchema()->toSQLite()` then populate with fake data to allow true end-to-end tests.
 See `DisplayOrderTest` for an example.
+You may have trouble with calculated columns... pull request welcome if you know of a fix for that?